emeraldls/bulkkeychain/README.md

 ## Action support

+I only supported the actions I needed for Clique, but I can add more based on community requests & I welcome contributions for additional actions.
+The following table lists the supported actions and their Bulk API tags.

 | Action | Tag | Support |
 | --- | --- | --- |
 | Market | `m` | Supported |